wrpaape/red_black/README.md

                      const size_t length,
                      void **const restrict fetch_ptr);
 ```
-attempt to retrieve member `key` from container
+attempt to retrieve member `key` from a container
 if `key` is found, store it in `fetch_ptr` and return `true`
 if `key` is not present, leave `fetch_ptr` unset and return `false`